-Every year, the Saint John's Theater puts on several shows for the community.
-Many talented students have the opportunnity to audition and perform at three major productions throughout the school year, or become involved with set construction or stage crew.
+Every year, Saint John's Theater puts on several shows for the community.
+Many talented students have the opportunity to audition and perform at three major productions throughout the school year or become involved with set construction or stage crew.

-Improv Society is a group run by students and geared towards the improvisational side of entertainment.
+Improv Society is a group run by students and geared towards the improvisational side of storytelling.

-The Audio Production Club, hosts Acoustic Nights throughout the school year showcasing student talent in the Black Box Theater.
-They also provide technical support for Masses and other events on campus.
+The Audio Production Club provides technical support for Masses and other events on campus.

 As the school now moves into Founders Hall with a state-of-the-art theatre and performing space, band and chorus rooms, and a light-filled art studio, it is exciting to witness how the program is continuing to grow for the future.